Afro-Mexicans: Notable Afro-Mexicans

-The majority of Mexico's native Afro-descendants are Afromestizos, i.e. "mixed-race".
-Individuals of exclusively black ancestry make up a very low percentage of the total Mexican population, the majority being recent immigrants.
-The following list is of notable Afro-Mexicans, a noteworthy portion of which are the descendants of recent black immigrants to Mexico from Africa, the Caribbean and elsewhere in the Americas.
+The majority of the 2.04% of the total Mexican population that identifies as Afro-Mexican are native Afromestizos, i.e. "mixed-race".
+Individuals of exclusively Black ancestry are a small minority in the Afro-Mexican population, being recent immigrants or their Mexican-born children.
+The following list is of notable Afro-Mexicans, a noteworthy portion of which are the descendants of recent Black immigrants to Mexico from Africa, the Caribbean, and elsewhere in the Americas.
 Mexico employs jus soli when granting citizenship, meaning that any individual born on Mexican territory will be granted citizenship regardless of his or her parents' immigration status.